sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 BMRuntime
 ================

-BMRuntime is used to read the compiled output (.bmodel) of BMCompiler and drive it to be executed in the SOPHON TPU chip.
+BMRuntime is used to read the compiled output (.bmodel) of BMCompiler and drive it to be executed in the deep-learning processor.
 BMRuntime provides users with diversified interfaces, which are convenient for users to transplant algorithms.
 Its software architecture is shown as follows:

 .. image:: ../_static/bmruntime.png

 BMRuntime has two interfaces available, C and C++.
 Some interfaces are reserved in order to be compatible with the previous generation of applications.
 However, it is not recommened to continue using new applications.

-Interfaces in this chapter are all synchronous by default and some of them are asynchronous (functions are executed by the NPU and the CPU may continue to execute from up to bottom), which will be specially described.
+Interfaces in this chapter are all synchronous by default and some of them are asynchronous (functions are executed by the deep-learning processor and the host processor may continue to execute from up to bottom), which will be specially described.

 This chapter consists of four parts: